 This can be difficult.
 Courts are not allowed to presume that all the people must have shared possession—each individual accused is presumed innocent.
 Without admissions (‘Yeah, I knew the weed was in the cupboard…’), it may be difficult to prove that any one of the accused is guilty of possession.

-People with terminal illnesses and their carers can register on the Terminal Illness Cannabis Scheme.
+People with terminal illnesses and their carers can register on the Medicinal Cannabis Compassionate Use Scheme (previously the Terminal Illness Cannabis Scheme).
 The register is maintained by the NSW Police.
-The registration process requires a doctor to certify that the person has a terminal illness, which is defined to mean an illness which in reasonable medical judgement, in the normal course and in the absence of extraordinary measures, will likely result in the person’s death.
+The registration process requires a doctor to certify that the person has a terminal illness, which is defend to mean an illness which in reasonable medical judgement, in the normal course and in the absence of extraordinary measures, will likely result in the person’s death.

 A person listed on the register or their carer will not be prosecuted for possession of up to 15 grams of cannabis or 2.5 grams of cannabis resin (hashish).
 Being on the register is not a defence to a charge of cultivation or supply or driving under the influence of a drug or driving with the presence of THC in saliva.

-In addition, Part 2C of the Drug Misuse and Trafficking Act creates offences for dealings with ‘psychoactive substances’, which may include synthetic drugs not included on Schedule 9 of the Poisons List.
+In addition, the Drug Misuse and Trafficking Act 1985 creates offences for dealings with ‘psychoactive substances’, which may include synthetic drugs not included on Schedule 9 of the Poisons Standard.